What Are Disc Brakes And How Do They Work?

 Ceramic Versus Semi-Metallic Brake Pads

 Whether you go with ceramic or semi-metallic brake pads, you have enough stopping power available to you to slow your vehicle.
 Ceramic pads are known to last longer, but they might squeak more often and generate a higher amount of sound.
-The semi-metallic pads are supposed to be ultra-quiet, which is one of the things for you to look forward to if you play here.
+Disc brakes work by using either ceramic or semi-metallic pads, with the semi-metallic pads being ultra-quiet, which is one of the benefits you can look forward to if you choose this option.

 Why Drilled and Slotted Rotors are Sometimes Used